ShaanAu/personal-website/content/mentoring/_index.md

       </div>
     </div>
     <div class="card-body">
       <p>Going for your next level but your CV or promotion case isn't landing?
-I'll review it line-by-line and tell you what senior hiring managers and promotion panels are really looking for — and how to frame the impact you've already had.</p>
+I'll review it line-by-line and tell you what senior hiring managers and promotion panels are really looking for, as well as how to frame the impact you've already had.</p>
     </div>
     <div class="card-footer">
       <button data-cal-link="shaan-aucharagram/get-your-cv-noticed" data-cal-config='{"layout":"month_view"}' class="book-btn">Book Now</button>